-We advise clients in the event of an inadvertent or malicious breach of health information, including identifying immediate, proactive steps to mitigate potential harm.
-From small hospital providers to large for-profit companies, and from covered entities to business associates, we have navigated companies through the various federal and state laws relating to privacy and security breaches of health and financial data.
+We advise clients in the event of a breach of health care information, including identifying immediate, proactive steps to mitigate potential harm.
 If the breach is reportable under federal or state law, we can assist clients with notifying government agencies and individuals as required.

 Transaction Due Diligence